 - A Plunger: The ideal plunger for getting rid of sink clogs is a small cup plunger, however, many homeowners do not own one of these, in which case you can get usually get rid of kitchen clogs with a flat-bottomed plunger.
 These look similar to toilet plungers but without the flange on the end.

 - A Snake or Auger: Snakes and augers are tools specifically designed to break up tough obstructions.
-While some individuals may have this type of wire tool at home, in many cases, you will need to call a plumber to utilize one.
+While some individuals may have this type of wire tool at home, in many cases, you will need to call a plumber to utilize it.

 Remember, you can avoid clogs in the kitchen by not putting grease, starchy or fibrous foods, or other hard items down your drains, and you can reduce clogs in the bathroom by not flushing anything but toilet paper down your toilet.
 And for clogs you can’t get rid of on your own, you can always call our experienced Des Moines plumbers!